 Marc Hafstead joined RFF in 2013 from Stanford University.
-He is a leading researcher on the evaluation and design on climate and energy policies.
-With Stanford professor and RFF University Fellow Lawrence H. Goulder, he wrote Confronting the Climate Challenge: US Policy Options (Columbia University Press) to evaluate the environmental and economic impacts of carbon taxes, cap-and-trade programs, clean energy standards, and gasoline taxes using a sophisticated multi-sector model of the United States.
+He is a leading researcher on the evaluation and design of climate and energy policies.
+With Stanford Professor and RFF University Fellow Lawrence H. Goulder, he wrote Confronting the Climate Challenge: US Policy Options (Columbia University Press) to evaluate the environmental and economic impacts of carbon taxes, cap-and-trade programs, clean energy standards, and gasoline taxes using a sophisticated multi-sector model of the United States.
 He is also a leading expert on the employment impacts of carbon pricing and the design of tax adjustment mechanisms to reduce the emissions uncertainty of carbon tax policies.
-His work has been featured in the popular press, including The Wall Street Journal, The Washington Post, Axios, and CNNMoney.
+His work has been featured in the popular press, including the Wall Street Journal, the Washington Post, Axios, and CNNMoney.

 - PhD in economics, Stanford University, 2011